Methods Other Than Rod & Reel

 Nongame fish may be taken without limit.
 Game fish, sturgeon, and alligator gar may not be taken.
 Catfish, paddlefish, and skipjack may be harvested according to local limits.

 Gigging is closed on the East Fork of the Obey River and its tributaries from Jan.
-1–Apr.
-30.
+1–April 30.

-Snagging is prohibited year round on the South Holston tailwater (from South Holston Dam to the headwaters of Boone Reservoir), Center Hill Reservoir, and the Cumberland Fossil Plant discharge channel into Barkley Reservoir, Cherokee Reservoir (Holston River) from Malinda Ferry Road (Hwy.
+Snagging is prohibited year-round on the South Holston tailwater (from South Holston Dam to Highway 390 bridge at Bluff City), Center Hill Reservoir, and the Cumberland Fossil Plant discharge channel into Barkley Reservoir, Cherokee Reservoir (Holston River) from Malinda Ferry Road (Hwy.
 344) bridge upstream to John Sevier Dam from March 1 through March 31 and April 16 through May 31.

-Grabbling, gigging, grab hooks, snagging, tubbing, archery, crossbow, speargun and dipping is prohibited on the following waters from Jan.
+Grabbling, gigging, grab hooks, snagging, archery, crossbow, speargun is prohibited on the following waters from Jan.
 1–Apr.
 30:

 - Dale Hollow Reservoir: East Fork Obey River and its tributaries.